 2019 Dr Trevor Pearcey Centenary Celebration

-Dr Trevor Pearcey with CSIRAC in 1952The Pearcey Foundation is proud to announce a special Centenary Celebration on Tuesday 5 March 2019 at University of Sydney.
-The event will commemorate Dr Trevor Pearcey and his work.
-It is expected that over 250 scientific, academic and industry leaders will join the Celebration from 3pm-7pm at the Sydney Nanoscience Hub, located within The University of Sydney Nano Institute.
+Dr Trevor Pearcey with CSIRAC in 1952The Pearcey Foundation was proud to run a special Centenary Celebration on Tuesday 5 March 2019 at University of Sydney.
+The event commemorated Dr Trevor Pearcey and his work.
+Over 200 scientific, academic and industry leaders joined the Celebration from 3pm-7pm at the Sydney Nanoscience Hub, located within The University of Sydney Nano Institute.

-With the Institute's Director Prof Ben Eggleton hosting the Centenary Celebration, this event will recognise Dr Pearcey's seminal contributions to the modern computing era and to science more broadly.
+With the Institute's Director Prof Ben Eggleton hosting the Centenary Celebration, and Ms Jo Burston of Inspiring Rare Birds fame as MC, this event recognised Dr Pearcey's seminal contributions to the modern computing era and to science more broadly.
 A key component of Dr Pearcey's legacy is his role in asserting Australia's ability to act as a major player on a global tech stage.
-The event will recognises a true pioneer and an icon for past, present and future Australian technology leaders.
+The event recognised a true pioneer and an icon for past, present and future Australian technology leaders.

-The Centenary Celebration program will feature eminent speakers exploring three of Dr Pearcey's prime areas of interest:
+The Centenary Celebration program featured eminent speakers exploring three of Dr Pearcey's prime areas of interest: